davidalger/devenv/README.md

 ### Database Server

-This node has MySql 5.6.x installed.
+This node has Percona Server 5.6.x installed.
 Since this is a development environment, the root mysql password has been left blank.

 To allow for custom database settings without modifying the default my.cnf file directly, files found at `vagrant/etc/my.cnf.d/*.cnf` will be copied onto this node and are applied via the `!includedir` directive in the `/etc/my.cnf` defaults file.
 Example use case: create the file `vagrant/etc/my.cnf.d/lower_case_table_names.cnf` with the following contents and then re-provision the vm:

     [mysqld]
     lower_case_table_names = 1

-***WARNING:*** Because this node is running the mysqld service and persisting data, attempts to forcefully shutdown (aka run `vagrant destroy`) on the db node will cause data corruption and fail subsequent mysqld start operations unless the vm has first been halted and/or the mysqld service stopped gracefully prior to vm destruction.
+***WARNING:*** Because this node is running the mysql service and persisting data, attempts to forcefully shutdown (aka run `vagrant destroy`) on the db node will cause data corruption and fail subsequent mysql start operations unless the vm has first been halted and/or the mysql service stopped gracefully prior to vm destruction.
 The recommended sequence to wipe the vm and create from scratch is halt, destroy, then up.

 #### MySql Versions

 This node has MySql 5.6 from the community MySql RPM installed.
 Should MySql 5.1 be required, there is a pre-configured machine available, but it will not start by default.
 Start this machine via `vagrant up db51`.
 The data directory of this will be kept separate from the MySql 5.6 data in order to preserve data integrity.
 These machines may be run simultaneously.
 Configure sites to connect to `dev-db` or `dev-db51` as needed.

 #### Common Problems
-##### mysqld fails to start
+##### mysql fails to start
 When this happens you'll see something like the following when attempting to boot the vm:

     ==> db: MySQL Daemon failed to start.